wodby/about/README.md

 # Wodby

-[Wodby](https://wodby.com) is a platform helping developers manage their server infrastructure and stacks.
+[Wodby](https://wodby.com) is an applications management platform.
+We help developer deploy and manage their applications across cloud providers.
 Wodby is not a hosting provider, we do not sell compute powers, instead you bring your own server/cluster from any cloud provider you want.
 We deploy, maintain infrastructure and stacks on your own server(s).

 The infrastructure we provide is strictly container-based and runs on Kubernetes and Docker.
 Our mission is to simplify the life of developers by automating most common tasks for infrastructure management and stacks maintenance.